Nahuel88Ar/GUI-LYSOSOMES/README.md

 ## Recommended Installation: Anaconda Navigator

-The recommended way to run **Lysosomes-Detector-GUI** is to use **Anaconda Navigator** with a dedicated Python environment.
+The recommended way to run **GUI-LYSOSOMES** is to use **Anaconda Navigator** with a dedicated Python environment.
 This keeps the required Python packages isolated from other projects and makes it easier to install the correct dependencies and run the Jupyter Notebooks.

 ### 1. Install Anaconda